Vaanavil Vaazhkai: Production

 Vaanavil Vaazhkai is the directorial debut of music director James Vasanthan, who wrote the script in six months.
 For the film's cast, he decided to take newcomers, primarily college students and those from college bands.
-Among the newcomers were vocalist/guitarist Jithin Raj, Carnatic music-trained Janani Rajan, percussionists Jose Selvaraj and Radhika George, singer Cassandra Rachel, Carnatic singer S. Soumya, and Maya S. Krishnan.
+Among the newcomers were vocalist/guitarist Jithin Raj, Carnatic music-trained Janani Rajan, percussionists Jose Selvaraj and Radhika George, singer Cassandra Rachel, Carnatic singer S. Sowmya, and Maya S. Krishnan.
 It took nearly two years to finalise the lead artistes.
 James Vasanthan did not learn the basics of filmmaking or work as an assistant director before directing this film, saying "I’m just making a film that I would like to see on screen."
 He likened it to a "Broadway musical", and said the film would feature the actors singing the songs, as opposed to using playback singers.
 The film was produced by Oceanaa AJR Cine Arts, and had cinematography by R. K. Prathap.